 Students and professors will be asked to take time at the end of the class to wipe down their table/chair before leaving the classroom.
 Students will not be allowed to eat in the classroom.
 As always, drinks will need to have a lid.

 Students will be required to take a health assessment online each morning to determine any risk of attending class.
 If a student feels any symptoms, they will be asked to access the course(s) online for that day(s).
 If students choose to access a course online on any day for any reason, they will be asked to promptly email the professor communicating their attendance will be online (before class starts).
 Tardies and absences will be tracked for every course, no matter what mode is accessed.
 Attendance policy remains in effect: “Unless previously approved by the professor, a student absent for more than 2 class hours per credit hour for the course will not receive credit for the course.”

 Every class is provided online at the same time was created to benefit students who need to attend from home (other than those seminary students taking courses in an asynchronous format).

 Yes, as long as everyone is healthy and practices the designated physical distancing of 2 meters (6 ft).

 Day trips off campus are possible, though students are encouraged to minimize them where they can.

-We plan to enjoy weekly chapel services during our fall semester.
+We plan to continue to enjoy weekly chapel services during our spring semester.
 Chapel will take place on Wednesday mornings at 11:00 am.
 Our chapel area will be set up, and chapel services will be conducted in keeping with Alberta Re-Launch Guidance for places of worship (June 22).
 These measures are meant to minimize the risk of transmission of infection among attendees.
 Seating will be set up to allow for a distance of at least 2 meters (6 ft.) between attendees (with the exception of cohort groups) and masks must be worn at all times in the indoor areas of our school including chapel.

 Yes!
 Stay tune for more details.